LipstickByColor/lipstick-twin-agent-/README.md

 ```

 <sub>**Purple** = the two Gemini agent invocations · **green** = deterministic
 Python.
-Evidence hardens as it flows: *claims* from search become
+The edge labels are the story: *claims* from search harden into
-*page-verified offers*, and only code makes decisions.</sub>
+*page-verified offers*, and only code makes the final call.
+The buy link the
+user clicks opens the exact page the verify agent read.</sub>

 Key design choices: